LLFourn/p6-OO-Schema/README.md

 ...
 ```

-or this when you are declaring inheritence
+or this when you are declaring inheritance

 ``` perl6
 need Userland::Debain;